Official Government Website

 Lands Analyst

 The Lands Analyst works diligently to meet the department’s strategic plan of: “No net loss of motorized or non-motorized access to recreational trails.”
-This is made possible by reading and analyzing federal management actions that impact recreation opportunities and providing comment back to those agencies that suggest improvements or mitigation to protect those opportunities.
-These actions may include travel management plans and watershed improvement projects among other things.
+This is pursued by analyzing federal land management actions which impact recreation opportunities, then providing official comment to those agencies to suggest improvements or mitigation to protect access opportunities.
+These actions may include travel management plans and watershed improvement projects among other initiatives to protect and enhance recreational access to public lands.

 Riding in Idaho